SCENE 01 / UNDERWATER FILMING

 Professional marine cinematography with certified dive teams across South Africa.

-Underwater filming captures imagery beneath the water's surface using specialized waterproof camera housings, lighting systems, and safety protocols.
-South Africa offers two oceans and 2,798 km of coastline, including Cape Town's cold-water Atlantic kelp forests, Gansbaai for great white sharks, the Indian Ocean's Aliwal Shoal off KwaZulu-Natal, and the annual Sardine Run — among the most spectacular marine events on Earth.
+Here is how this works in practice.
+Underwater filming captures visuals beneath the water's surface using specialized waterproof housings, lighting systems, and safety protocols.
+South Africa gives two oceans and 2,798 km of coastline.
+This includes Cape Town's cold-water Atlantic kelp forests, Gansbaai for great white sharks, the Indian Ocean's Aliwal Shoal off KwaZulu-Natal, and the annual Sardine Run — among the most spectacular marine events on Earth.

-We coordinate underwater operations with certified South African dive teams, source cinema-grade waterproof equipment, and manage permits through SAMSA, SANParks, Transnet National Ports Authority, and DFFE for marine wildlife.
-Our team handles logistics for shark cage diving, Sardine Run expeditions, Cape kelp forest shoots, and controlled tank work at Cape Town Film Studios — Africa's leading studio complex.
+Here is the short of it.
+We set up underwater operations with certified South African dive teams, source cinema-grade waterproof gear, and manage permits through SAMSA, SANParks, Transnet National Ports Authority, and DFFE for marine wildlife.
+Our team handles logistics for shark cage diving, Sardine Run expeditions, Cape kelp forest shoots, and controlled tank work at Cape Town Film Studios.
+Africa's top studio complex.

 Capabilities